 Are you wondering how to eat intuitively on the Autoimmune Protocol (or AIP diet)?
 Are you curious about supporting autoimmune disease, food sensitivities, or chronic illness with dietary and lifestyle changes... but without feeling restricted or deprived?

 Great!
 You're in the right place.

 I'm Kelly and I was diagnosed with an autoimmune disease as a teenager.
-I started medicine, made a few life changes, and trucked along pretty okay for some time.
+I started medicine, made a few life changes, and trucked along pretty okay.

 Then, a few years ago, I realized it might be possible to heal my autoimmune disease naturally.
 To reverse the effects of my disease (Takayasu's Arteritis).
-Or, at the very least, I thought it might be possible to support myself in feeling physically better through these dietary changes.
+Or, at the very least, I thought those dietary changes might help me feel better.

 I wanted to know how I could implement the Autoimmune Protocol to heal my body... while continuing to follow the principles of intuitive eating (which are healing to my mind and soul).